ugwulo/USSD_Codes/README.md

 - **Note** : Every change in this project should/must have an associated issue.

 🎨 Head over to our [CONTRIBUTING](CONTRIBUTING.md) guide before opening your first PR :heart:

+### Credits
+ Thanks to [PaystackHQ](https://github.com/PaystackHQ/nigerialogos) for all the Nigerian bank and Network Provider SVG logos :)